thinkxis/Tehzeeb/README.md

 # Tehzeeb Creative
 Creative gallery for the New Gods insensitive.
-Early stage project of Tehzeeb Creative Society.
+Early-stage project of Tehzeeb Creative Society.